 – 600 MHz processor

 Similar to the Nighthawk, the Asus RT-AC66U comes with a large flash memory, meaning it can handle the largest and most optimized DD-WRT builds.
 On the downside, it has a significantly slower CPU, so VPN speeds will be lower.
 As a cheaper alternative to the Nighthawk, it’s a great buy and by far the most popular Asus AC router.
 We’ve previously reviewed the AC66U and its small brother the N66U, and have been very happy with them ever since.

 -Up to 1450 Mbps Wireless-AC Dual Band

 -1 USB 3.0 & 1 USB 2.0

-The Netgear AC1450 is a highly overlooked & underrated economy wireless-AC Model.
-On the upside it has a more powerful processor than the popular AC66U with the same RAM/Flash (so handles the best DD-WRT builds).
-On the downside it only has internal antennas meaning that it’s not suitable for longer range transmissions.
+The Netgear AC1450 is a highly overlooked and underrated economy Wireless-AC router.
+On the upside, it features a more powerful processor than the popular AC66U with the same RAM/flash, so handles the best DD-WRT builds.
+On the downside, it only sports internal antennas, so isn’t suitable for longer-range transmissions.

 (Amazon: $129.99 , FlashRouters: $149.95 , RouterSource: $149.99 )

 -1 USB 2.0

 The Netgear WNDR3700 is a great small household model.
 It has a respectable processor but with a small RAM and Flash it is only able to handle medium sized DD-WRT builds.
 It’s small overall transfer speeds and only internal antennas are a minor let down, as well as no AC capability but it would fit perfectly in any family home.

 -The Economy DD-WRT VPN Choice